jshakes/jshakespeare2023/content/services.md

 I specialize in front-end web development that incorporates UX best-practices.
 I have formal design training and I excel at building easy-to-use and visually delightful software without the need for costly design/engineering waterfall processes.

-I mostly work from my home in London but can travel as needed.
+I mostly work remotely from my home in London but can travel as needed.

+References and work examples available upon request.

 ### Specialities 🧑‍🍳